 Other risks are rarer and may include infection, bleeding, temporary worsening of the pain, nerve damage and lowering in blood pressure (with lightheadedness and nausea).
-There is a very small risk of puncture of the lung and infection around the heart and spinal cord damage.
-Your lower body may feel weak after the procedure.
+There is a very small risk of spinal cord damage.
+Your leg may feel weak after the procedure.
 If there are any untoward complications we may need to admit you into hospital.

-There is also a small risk that the steroid can temporarily lower your immunity and increase your risk of catching covid-19.
+There is also a small risk that the steroid can temporarily lower your immunity and increase your risk of catching Covid-19.